gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

     sourceHeight: image.height,
     urlBuilder,
     pluginName: "gatsby-source-example",
-    // If your host supports auto-format, pass this as the formats array
+    // If your host supports auto-format/content negotiation, pass this as the formats array
     formats: ["auto"],
     ...props,
   })